 Policy Statement

-This policy pertains to the following Guarini degrees: PhD, MS, MA, MALS, and MFA.
+This policy pertains to the following Guarini degrees: PhD, MS, MA, MALS, MFA, and graduate special students in the Guarini Schools of Graduate and Advanced Studies, and by memorandum of understanding, to MHCDS, MHS, and MPH students.

 Dartmouth's Academic Honor Principle states: "Academic integrity is foundational to a Dartmouth education.
 All members of the Dartmouth community—faculty, staff, and students—are responsible for maintaining a culture of integrity, honesty, and respect in teaching, learning, scholarship, and creative work.
 By upholding this principle, we foster an atmosphere of intellectual growth and personal development both within and beyond Dartmouth."